test-fullautomation/robotframework-robotlog2rqm/README.rst

    optional arguments:
    -h, --help        show this help message and exit -v, --version     Version of the RobotLog2RQM importer.
-   --recursive       if set, then the path is searched recursively for
+   --testsuite TESTSUITE
-                     log files to be imported.
+                     testsuite ID for this execution.
+If 'new', then create a new testsuite for this execution --recursive       if set, then the path is searched recursively for log files to be imported.
    --createmissing   if set, then all testcases without tcid are created